Is Kenya safe? Tips and advice for travellers

 But despite its popularity, is it safe to visit Kenya alone?
 In short, yes.
 Solo travel in Kenya is generally safe, but like visiting anywhere on your own, you’ll need to keep a few things in mind.

+First, get to know your surroundings.
+Don’t go wandering off to unknown corners at night.
+After all, most crimes are opportunistic and happen when no one's there to witness them.
 If you’re unsure about the safety of exploring different places, stick to the more tourist-centric spots and steer clear of informal settlements.
 Research some well-known beach towns or upcountry villages — they can be safe alternatives to larger cities.

 When it comes to travelling independently as a woman, some destinations are safe and easy to navigate, whereas other places might raise questions, including Kenya.
-So, is Kenya safe for solo female travellers?
+Generally speaking, Kenya can be safe for solo female travellers.
+But, you'll need to take extra precautions — like avoiding going about after dark alone.

 To limit unwanted attention, dress in simple, comfortable clothes that don’t stand out too much.
 And, if you find yourself in an uncomfortable interaction, do your best to navigate toward other nearby women.